aamaral-42/42_minitalk/README.md

 uses static variables to mantain the information when the function is repeatedly called (after receiving each signal from Client representing one bit - or zero or one)

-after 8 bits (1 byte - 1 ascii character) the string stored is converted into an ascii value representing an character
+after 8 bits (1 byte - 1 ascii character) the string stored is converted into an ascii value representing an character by the function convert_bits_to_char.